Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Collision Avoidance Policy

-To facilitate the analysis using Lyapunov-like approaches, we first need to encode the constraint \eqref{collision avoidance constraint} as a Lyapunov-like function.
-Inspired by interior point methods \cite{Nesterov}, let us first recall that a barrier function is a continuous function whose value on a point increases to infinity as the point approaches the boundary of the feasible region; therefore, a barrier function is used as a penalizing term for violations of constraints.
-The concept of \emph{recentered barrier functions} in particular was introduced in \cite{Wills_ACC02} in order to not only regulate the solution to lie in the interior of the constrained set, but also to ensure that, if the system converges, then it converges to a desired point.
+To facilitate the analysis using Lyapunov-like approaches, we encode the constraint \eqref{collision avoidance constraint} as a Lyapunov-like function.
+Recall that a barrier function \cite{Nesterov} is a continuous function whose value on a point increases to infinity as the point approaches the boundary of the feasible region; therefore, a barrier function is used as a penalizing term for violations of constraints.
+The concept of \ac{rbf} in particular was introduced in \cite{Wills_ACC02} in order to not only regulate the solution to lie in the interior of the constrained set, but also to ensure that, if the system converges, then it converges to a desired point.